 More than anything, though, Josh loves reading to children and bringing characters to life through voice-acting.
 Whether reading his children stories before bed or volunteering at the local library, reading children's stories offers Josh the ability to live the dream - have FUN at work!
 Josh currently writes several blogs on his website, JoshBrandonMedia.com, including the "Happy Hubby Homemaker", which chronicles his journey from career professional to work-from-home husband, dad, and entrepreneur.

 Marco Bragazzi has been a high school teacher since 2012.
 Teaching is a passion for him because teaching young people today means he is teaching the adults of tomorrow.
 Marco also teaches jujitsu.
 His motto, both on and off the mat is: “Use your mind, not your strength.”

 Navigating the world through the lens of a mother, storyteller, musician and traveler, Kali Blunt focuses on stories that celebrate diversity, joy, and the vast Australian landscape.
 With a background in education and professional songwriting, Kali now works to create meaningful content as a digital marketing specialist for a broad range of national and global clients.

-An avid reader, Miriam developed a fascination for storytelling at an early age.
+An avid reader, Miriam Betz developed a fascination for storytelling at an early age.
 Her bilingual upbringing and years spent living abroad fostered her interest in foreign cultures.
 She currently lives in Germany, where she works as a freelance writer and translator.

-Translator, teacher, yogi, softball enthusiast and aspiring explorer, Camila is passionate about traveling and discovering new worlds.
-The world of music is so far one of her favorites.
-So is the world of nature.
-But for her, the most enthralling world of all will always be the world of story-telling, with its winding paths and endless possibilities, with ancient creatures that lurk in the deep mountains and nimble dryads that keep vigil over the woods.
+Translator, teacher, yogi, softball enthusiast, and aspiring explorer, Camila is passionate about traveling and discovering new worlds.
+The worlds of music and nature are two of her favorites.
+But for her, the most enthralling world of all will always be the world of storytelling, with its winding paths and endless possibilities, and the ancient creatures that lurk in the deep mountains and nimble dryads that keep vigil over the woods.

 Sara Bormolini was born in Como, Italy and spent her childhood between her hometown and the Alps of Livigno.
 Being on the move gave her a passion for travelling and a taste for new places and cultures.
 She’s studied in Milan, Birmingham, and Venice, and has been living in the UK after completing her master’s degree in Children’s Literature at Cambridge.
 Cat lover and picture book enthusiast, Sara now lives in Oxford, where she enjoys the local eateries, the theatre scene, and long hours playing board games.
 She is a member of the Society of Young Publishers, and she has been working as a children’s literature editor at TRP since 2014.

 “Translation is the other side of a tapestry.” - Cervantes

 Alessandra Alesi is from Sicily, Italy.
 When she was a child, she spent her afternoons reading comics and books.
 She enjoyed imaging the wonderful fictional lives of March sisters from Little Women and the mysteries of Burnett’s secret garden from The Secret Garden.
 She also loved (and still loves) Gianni Rodari and Bianca Pitzorno, two Italian children’s authors.
 Inspired by their stories, Alessandra started writing short stories and little funny rhyming poems, and her primary school teachers encouraged her writing and imagination.